 Key Takeaways

-What Is a Generator Permit (And Why You Need One)
+What Is a Generator Permit and Do I Really Need One?

 When you think about installing a generator, you’re probably focused on the peace of mind it brings during a power outage.
 But before you can enjoy that security, there’s a critical step you can’t skip: getting a permit.
 A generator permit is official permission from your local building department to install a permanent standby generator.
 It’s not just another piece of paperwork; it’s a process designed to ensure your generator is installed safely, legally, and correctly.